AI Receptionist Australia — 24/7 Bookings, Triage & After-Hours

 - 1 · Pickup

 Your existing landline, 1300 or 1800 forwards to a dedicated AI line.
-The agent picks up inside ~400ms with your clinic's greeting — sub-second is non-negotiable, anything slower and patients start talking over the agent.
+The agent picks up with your clinic's greeting before the ring-out — sub-second pickup is non-negotiable, anything slower and patients start talking over the agent.

 - 2 · Intent detection